mimre25/Cpp-Preprocess-Logger/README.md

 ```

 The `LOG_LEVEL` can be set in Logger.h, or during compilation by adding `-D LOG_LEVEL=<level>`
 Another Handy variable is `STOP_ON_ERROR`, which can be set similarily to `LOG_LEVEL`, but to either true or false.
-If it is set to true, then the program will halt on an ERROR.
+If it is set to true, then the program will halt on an `ERROR`.

 Other Macros inside `Logger.h`: